ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/06-The-Unity-project.md

 ![BehaviorParametersComponent](images/behavior-parameters-component.png "Figure 8.
 The BehaviorParameters component on the ML-NPC game object.")

-We set a limit to the maximum number of inputs (_Space Size_ of _Vector Observations_); these are pieces of state information about a character's environment and feed into the reinforcement learning. _Stacked Vectors_ is effectively giving us frames of historical data to feed in.
+We set the number of inputs (_Space Size_ of _Vector Observations_); these are pieces of state information about a character's environment and feed into the reinforcement learning. _Stacked Vectors_ is giving us how many frames of historical data to feed in.
 The _Actions_ are the output that we use to determine which action a character should take (move, roll, attack etc).
-We have only used 13 out of the 19 limit set here; you can ignore the related warning on the Unity console.
+We have only set up 13 out of the 19 inputs; later we will set the other 6, but for now you can ignore the related warning on the Unity console.

 _Inference Device_ is set to _Default_ and determines which compute device is used to run the machine learning.
 Regarding runtime performance, we have found for this project that ML Agents run better on the CPU.
 Although strictly speaking the GPU is faster, the overhead for sending and receiving the data negates the performance gain.

-There shouldn't be much difference between Burst and CPU though typically Unity is moving more and more to the Burst compiler.
+There shouldn't be much difference between Burst and CPU in this case though Unity is moving more and more to the Burst compiler.

 The _Behaviour Name_ is important as we'll use it again later in the training sections.
 You will see that "BossBattle" is used in several places.

 #### RayPerceptionSensor3D Component

-Each character needs to know what is around it.
-We do this by casting rays from the character out into the scene.
+AI characters need to know what is around them.
+We can do this by casting rays from the character out into the scene.
 We track nearby characters and obstacles and feed this back to the characters so they can avoid obstacles and fight opponents.
 We use the RayPerceptionSensor3D component to do this.

 ![RayPerceptionSensor3DComponent](images/ray-perception-sensor3d-component.png "Figure 9.
 The RayPerceptionSensor3D component on the ML-NPC game object.")